spookylukey/django-views-the-right-way/source/anything.rst

    Just do it.

-That probably isn't very clear yet, so I'll cover some common examples.
+That probably isn't very clear yet, so I’ll cover some common examples.
 What I want you to remember is:

 * You are in charge.
-It's your view function.
+It’s your view function.
 You make it do whatever you want it to do, without trying to fit into someone else's pattern.
 Just do it.

-* It's probably not hard and you can probably do it already.
+* It’s probably not hard and you can probably do it already.

 * Sometimes you might have to write a little bit of code to make it do what you want, rather than being able to find something already written.
 But you are a